null8626/tio.js/README.md

 console.log(tio.languages)
 ```

-Therefore, here are the full list of supported programming languages alongside with their respective ID and URL in alphabetical order for your convenience.
+Therefore, here are the full list of supported programming languages alongside with their respective IDs in alphabetical order for your convenience.

 <details>
 <summary><b>Practical programming languages</b> (260)</summary>